DaveShuckerow/pirate-badge/README.md

     providers: const [NameService])
 ```

-Now that we've done this, Angular should be able to build your new page.
+Now that we've done this, Angular should be able to build the new page.
 Go ahead and try it out!

 ## Step 6